Rockybhai-cool/telegram-image-generator-bot/README.md

 # Technologies Used
 • Python: The core programming language used to build the bot <br>
 • python-telegram-bot: A Python wrapper for the Telegram Bot API <br>
-• Unsplash API - Provides high-quality images based on search keywords.
+• Unsplash API - Provides high-quality images based on search keywords. <br>
 • dotenv - Securely manages sensitive information through environment variables.